 - Moldy air conditioner or ductwork

 Inspect your filter first.
 If you haven’t put in a new one within the last three months and can’t see light through it, you should replace it.
-If that doesn’t solve the issue, contact Kapaun & Brown at 641-812-2028.
+If that doesn’t resolve the issue, call Kapaun & Brown at 641-812-2028.

 5. Air Conditioner Smells Like Burning Plastic

-If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
-These include:
+If you’re experiencing an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
+These involve:

 - Broken capacitator that’s overheating the motor.

 Electrical problems should be checked quickly to avoid a fire.
 If you notice burning plastic when your air conditioner is running, shut it off and call us at 641-812-2028 without delay.